Huuuuu0911/HW3_Problem1/README.md

 ## Overview

 This project implements a polished **Settings screen** using **Jetpack Compose with Material 3 components**.
-The screen demonstrates proper layout structure, consistent spacing, and interactive UI elements while satisfying all assignment rubric requirements.
+The screen demonstrates proper layout structure, consistent spacing, and interactive UI elements.
 The layout uses a main `Column` container with multiple `Card` sections, each containing structured setting rows.
 Interactive components include switches, checkboxes, sliders, buttons, and a Snackbar confirmation.

 ## Layout Structure